Reading time: 4 minutes

 Even so, choosing shares based purely on dividends or tax benefits rather than looking at the fundamental value and future growth prospects of the investment is a dangerous game and could put your capital at risk.

-Despite low interest rates, it is still important to have cash at hand to cover your spending requirements in the short to medium term and to avoid liquidity issues with other investments.
+For retirees in particular, it is important to have cash at hand to cover your spending requirements in the short to medium term to avoid liquidity issues or being forced to sell shares in a downturn.

-Bonds and other fixed income investments traditionally offer regular income and there are signs that long-term bond yields are slowly beginning to lift from historic lows.
+Bonds and other fixed income investments traditionally offer regular income and have benefitted from high interest rates in recent years.

 Residential investment property also provides reliable income.
-According to CoreData, the national average gross rental yield was 3.5% in April 2021.
+According to CoreData, the national average gross rental yield was 3.7% in the year to December 2023.

 The hunt for yield